Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Keyboard shortcuts can also be used to move applications, including games, to different screens.
+- Keyboard shortcuts can also move applications, including games.

 Why won’t my game run on the second display in fullscreen?